 Alright, full disclosure time: I love doing content research.
 For some people, it is the most tedious, boring, long and agonizing part of writing for the web.
 But to me, it’s the quiet fireplace time with my cup of coffee that will get me busy for the next week or so of writing, creating, etc.

 I try and get as much as I can from a single session of research.
-That means taking, say, one evening of gathering facts, data, media, reports, quotes, dates, etc., then turning it into multiple completely different pieces I can post on several different platforms.
+That means taking, say, one evening of researching keywords as well as gathering facts, data, media, reports, quotes, dates, etc., then turning it into multiple completely different pieces I can post on several different platforms.

 Not only does that mean being able to write more than one blog post out of that research session, but also expanding your reach to other powerful blogs (through contributing) and lots of alternative social media platforms (like Linkedin long-form content, Slideshare, Medium, etc): All with completely original* articles.

 *”Original” means NOT the same content but in different words.
 It means completely new angles and forms.

 Not everyone does things this way.
 But they should be!
 It saves time, energy, improves productivity, and helps you to reach users that you otherwise might not have thanks to their specific method of learning.

 Someone who doesn’t like to read lengthy blog posts, for example, might really like infographics.
 A user who doesn’t like reading so much might enjoy listening to a podcast in the background while they work, or commute, or go for a run.